ICD-11: Traditional medicine

-The decision to include T(C)M in the ICD-11 has been criticized, because it is often alleged to be pseudoscience.
+The decision to include TM in the ICD-11 has been criticized, because it is often alleged to be pseudoscience.
 Editorials by Nature and Scientific American admitted that some TM techniques and herbs have shown effectiveness or potential, but that others are pointless, or even outright harmful.
 They wrote that the inclusion of the TM-chapter is at odds with the scientific, evidence-based methods usually employed by the WHO.
-Both editorials accused the government of China of pushing the WHO to incorporate TCM, a global, billion-dollar market in which China plays a leading role.
-The WHO has stated that the categories of TM1 "do not refer to – or endorse – any form of treatment", and that their inclusion is primarily intended for statistical purposes.
-The TM1 codes are recommended to be used in conjunction with the Western Medicine concepts of ICD-11 chapters 1-25.
+Both editorials accused the government of China of pushing the WHO to incorporate traditional Chinese medicine, a global, billion-dollar market in which China plays a leading role.
+In Forbes, Steven Salzberg wrote: "There's no legitimate reason to use terms such as "Chinese" medicine, or American, Italian, Spanish, Indian, or [insert your favorite nationality] medicine.
+There's just medicine – if a treatment works, then it's medicine.
+If something doesn't work, then it's not medicine and we shouldn't sell it to people with false claims."
+The WHO has stated that the TM chapter "is neither judging nor endorsing the scientific validity of any Traditional Medicine practice", and that its inclusion is primarily intended for statistical purposes, aiding research and evaluation.
+The ICD-11 Reference Guide recommends the TM-codes "be used in conjunction with the Western Medicine concepts of ICD-11 chapters 1-25".